Liaoningosaurus: Semiaquatic habits and diet

 In addition to a semiaquatic lifestyle, the authors suggested that Liaoningosaurus was carnivorous based on the elongated and fork-like denticles of the crowns of the cheek teeth, sharp unguals on the hands and feet, and the presence of fish within the skeleton of the second specimen.
 They proposed three explanations as to how this association may have occurred, with the first explanation being that the fish, lying at the bottom of a lake or river, passively went into the ribcage due to underwater turbulence.
 The second explanation suggests that the fish died whilst within the ribcage when they were scavenging, while the third explanation is that the fish represent gut contents.
-The authors considered the third explanation to be the most reasonable, arguing that the obscure body outline and incompleteness of the fish being was caused by digestive acids.
+The authors considered the third explanation to be the most reasonable, arguing that the obscure body outline and incompleteness of the fish was caused by digestive acids.
 The fish skeletons are scattered on both sides of the body cavity instead of being tightly packed in the stomach region, which may have been caused by the expulsion of gases or the compression of the stomach region post-mortem.
 In addition to fish, the tail of a lizard is preserved on the posterolateral side of the ribcage.